ssiegelman15/Team-Portfolio-Generator/README.md

 ## Installation

-Please run the following commands in your terminal to insall each dependency required for this application to run correctly: npm i jest, npm i fs, npm i inquirer, and npm i email-validator.
+Please run the following commands in your terminal to install each dependency required for this application to run correctly: npm i jest, npm i fs, npm i inquirer, and npm i email-validator.

 ## Usage